ovitrac/generativeSimulation/README.md

 >  **"Can you demonstrate that this recycled multilayer material complies with food contact regulations for fatty foods in the EU market after retort processing?"**

 Thanks to its structured design and regulatory foundations, SFPPy can simulate such scenarios directly or support them with partial answers, identifying gaps or missing inputs.

+# 🤖 Part 4 | GS-Agents & the GSHub Initiative

+As Generative Simulation evolves, it becomes increasingly important to bridge natural language interaction with composable scientific kernels. **GS-Agents** are intelligent interfaces designed to do exactly that: they interpret scientific questions, invoke simulation kernels, and archive their reasoning paths.

+The companion project, **[GSHub](https://github.com/ovitrac/GSHub)**, provides the open infrastructure for these agents.
+It includes:

+- A registry of interoperable kernels (e.g., `radigen`, `SFPPy`, `sig2dna`)
+- A memory system for storing prompt–response–result chains
+- Tools for problem submission, review, and collaborative refinement

+📬 Visit **[GSHub](https://github.com/ovitrac/GSHub)** to explore how GS-Agents create a persistent, modular, and evolving form of machine–human reasoning.
+Contributions and forks welcome.